 2 - 5 pm; Tuesdays 6.00-7.30 pm; Thursdays 6 - 7 pm.

 still like a mountain.
 Move like a flowing river."

 (Yang Cheng Fu, c.1930; trans: Swaim, L., 2005,

-us in Tai Chi at 6th Dimension™!
-Training is conducted
+Tai Chi at 6th Dimension™!
+Training is conducted in the

 way.
 We are a small group of good natured Tai Chi practitioners who

 and all levels: To teach you the long forms of Yang Cheng Fu and